fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 > Windows MDM features are not ready for production and are currently in development.
 These features are disabled by default.

-Windows MDM features require configuring Fleet with a certificate and key.
-This guide will walk you through how to upload these to Fleet and turn on Windows MDM in order to use Windows MDM features.
+Turning on Windows MDM features requires configuring Fleet with a certificate and key.
+This guide will walk you through how to upload these to Fleet and turn on Windows MDM.

 ## Requirements
 To use Fleet's Windows MDM features you need to have:
 - A [deployed Fleet instance](../Deploying/Introduction.md).
 - A Fleet user with the admin role.

-## Configuring Fleet
+## Turning on Windows MDM

 Fleet uses a certificate and key pair to authenticate and manage interactions between Fleet and Windows host.